 The fact that 5G can simultaneously support more connected users and devices than previous cellular technology equates to many more vectors of exposure that need to be carefully assessed and monitored.
 Also, 5G requires far more infrastructure that must be protected from threats.
 Experts warn that hackers could use a 5G network to exploit existing vulnerabilities or to develop new modes of attack.

 5G requires a hefty investment to reap its full reward.
-Network components will have to be swapped out with those that are 5G-compatible.
+Legacy network components will have to be swapped out with those that are 5G compatible.
 Companies also will have to buy new wireless gear to ensure adequate coverage.

 Availability of 5G

-Companies that want to take full advantage of 5G enterprise-wide will have to see if the cellular technology has been launched at all of their locations.
+Companies that want to take full advantage of 5G enterprise-wide must first determine if the cellular technology has been launched at all their locations.

 How to find partners and buy 5G

 5G service is only as good as the devices and applications using it, so organizations should chart a roadmap for when enterprise equipment and applications will be available to support 5G.
 From that, they can create a timeline for procuring 5G services.